While watching television in the basement…

-“Put your junk away!” my wife yells.
-A moment later a 50′ extension cord whistles through the air and flops on the carpet.
+“Put your junk away!” my wife yells as a 50′ extension cord whistles through the air and flops on the carpet.

-Throwing stuff down the stairs is her way of moving things from the upstairs to the downstairs.
-She has bad knees, so it is understandable that she avoids using the stairs whenever she can – but being married to me, it is also understandable that she uses a dramatic flair whenever she can.
+Throwing stuff down the stairs is her way of moving things to the basement.
+She has bad knees, so it is understandable that she avoids the stairs – but being married to me, it is also understandable that she employs a dramatic flair whenever she can.

-I examine the stuff at the bottom of the steps.
-I find an old-style phone charger resting across the litter of several magazines, all featuring Jennifer Aniston on the cover, and a sponge mop leaning precariously against the stairway wall.
+I examine the clutter at the bottom of the steps.
+In addition to the extension cord, I find an old-style phone charger, a sponge mop and several magazines, all featuring Jennifer Aniston on the cover.

 “Hey,” I yell back up the stairs, “Nothing here is mine.”
 I place emphasis on the word mine to distinguish ownership from ours.